MagnusOpera/PresqueYaml/README.md

 | YamlNodeValue                | `YamlNodeValue.Undefined`                    |

 This behavior can be changed by providing a `YamlDeserializationOptions` on `Deserialize`.

+**⚠️ NOTE:** NRT support is provided at runtime (it's reflection based).
+Depending on activation context, you may observe different behaviors:
+* C# + Nullable enable: NRT are enforced and reference types can be nullable
+* C# + Nullable disabled: NRT are disabled and reference types can't be nullable
+* F#: NRT are not supported and reference types can't be nullable

 ### Customization
 `YamlDeserializer` must be given a configuration.
 This configuration instructs: